A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 We now establish the bi-directional reduction.
 If there exists a balanced bipartition $(V_1, V_2)$ where $||V_1|-|V_2|| \leq 1$ and $|Cut(V_1, V_2)| \leq K$, then a feasible solution for ($\mathbb{P}2$)-D is constructed by the following mapping: map all \SF s in $V_1$ to $n_1$, where $|V_1|$ equals the capacity of $n_1$; map all \SF s in $V_2$ to $n_2$, where $|V_2|$ equals the capacity of $n_2$.
 Consequently, the \LL s corresponding to $|Cut(V_1, V_2)|$ have to be carried through the \NL s $l^s_{n_1 n_2}$ and $l^s_{n_2 n_3}$.
 The LLnM cost of the above solution is $\tilde{Q} = 2\tilde{K} \leq 2K = Q$.

-Conversely, If there exists a feasible transformed solution to ($\mathbb{P}2$)-D with cost $\tilde{Q} \leq Q$, then since $n_3$ has zero capacity, \nolinebreak all \SF s must map to either $n_1$ or $n_2$.
+Conversely, if there exists a feasible transformed solution to ($\mathbb{P}2$)-D with cost $\tilde{Q} \leq Q$, then since $n_3$ has zero capacity, \nolinebreak all \SF s must map to either $n_1$ or $n_2$.
 Let $V_1$ and $V_2$ be the sets of nodes mapped to $n_1$ and $n_2$, respectively.
 Here, the balanced condition $||V_1|-|V_2|| \leq 1$ is automatically satisfied by the capacity constraints of \CN s.
 Moreover, since the LLnM process involves two \NL s, $\tilde{K} = \tilde{Q}/2 \leq Q/2 = K$.
 Thus, a GBP-D problem can be reduced to a ($\mathbb{P}2$)-D problem.

-Since the GBP-D problem is NP-Hard, the ($\mathbb{P}2$)-D problem is also NP-Hard.
+Since the GBP-D problem is NP-hard, the ($\mathbb{P}2$)-D problem is also NP-hard.
 Note that ($\mathbb{P}2$)-D is the original ($\mathbb{P}2$)'s decision version, which is believed to be less intractable than the latter.
-Eventually, we prove that ($\mathbb{P}2$) is NP-Hard. \end{proof} \begin{corollary} ($\mathbb{P}1$) is NP-Hard. \end{corollary} \begin{proof} Since ($\mathbb{P}1$) is more intractable than ($\mathbb{P}2$), and ($\mathbb{P}2$) is NP-Hard by Theorem \ref{T1}, ($\mathbb{P}1$) is NP-Hard. \end{proof}
+Eventually, we prove that ($\mathbb{P}2$) is NP-hard. \end{proof} \begin{corollary} \textup{($\mathbb{P}1$)} is NP-hard. \end{corollary} \begin{proof} Since ($\mathbb{P}2$) can be reduced to ($\mathbb{P}1$) in polynomial time, and ($\mathbb{P}2$) is NP-hard by Theorem \ref{T1}, ($\mathbb{P}1$) is NP-hard. \end{proof}